Disclosure: Some posts may contain affiliate links or are promotional articles. I only endorse brands that I trust.

 Debt.
 Credit cards?
 Mortgage?
 Cars?
 Children?
 Financially we realise we have made some life long commitments and that stuff is scary.

-You begin to realise that your care free twenties have vanished into thin air and you just shouldn’t be behaving like that anyway.
+You begin to realise that your care free twenties have vanished into thin air your social life has spontaneously combust.

-You don’t want to end up being 40 and partying every night.
-Still those memories of the times you’ve had are in the past whether you are ready to move on or not.
+On the flip side you don’t want to end up being 40 and partying every night.
+Still, those fun memories are firmly in the past, whether you are ready to move on or not.

 We find it harder to change our personalities.
 So if you’ve got any habits still, they’re probably going to stick with you forever now. *Throws pack of cigarettes in the bin.*